lhapaipai/symfony-vite-dev/docs/src/extra/migration-webpack-encore.md

 # you probably won't need those dependencies either
 npm rm @babel/core @babel/preset-env core-js regenerator-runtime
 ```
-check the [package.json](https://github.com/symfony/recipes/blob/main/symfony/webpack-encore-bundle/2.0/package.json) of the Webpack Encore Bundle recipe to check which dependencies are no longer needed.
+Check the [package.json](https://github.com/symfony/recipes/blob/main/symfony/webpack-encore-bundle/2.0/package.json) of the Webpack Encore Bundle recipe to check which dependencies are no longer needed.

-After you need to add manually the `vite` and `vite-plugin-symfony` dev dependencies and `scripts` in your existant `package.json`. check the [package.json](https://github.com/lhapaipai/vite-bundle/blob/main/install/package.json) reference file.
+You must then manually add the `vite` and `vite-plugin-symfony` dev dependencies and `scripts` in your existent `package.json`.
+Check the [package.json](https://github.com/lhapaipai/vite-bundle/blob/main/install/package.json) reference file.

 Continue your configuration following the [installation](/guide/installation.html#installation) page.

 ## Configuration

-There is some minor differences with the Twig functions
+There are some minor differences with the Twig functions

 ```diff
 // webpack.config.js